 The availability of the proposed project sediments is expected to accelerate completion of Cullinan Ranch and Montezuma Wetlands phase II modestly, which will result in a greater average habitat value over the period of analysis.
-Over the 52-year period of analysis (2 years construction, 50 year project life), we roughly estimate the effect of accelerated completion to be one year at Cullinan Ranch, resulting in an increase in habitat value of about 5.4 Average Annualized Habitat Units (AAHUs) (Appendix A).
-The likely volume intended for disposal at Montezuma Wetlands is more significant, about 1.48 mcy, and the effect of accelerating completion of phase II there is estimated to increase habitat value by 17.9 AAHUs.
-This benefit would increase slightly if all 1.67 mcy of material went to Montezuma Wetlands.
+Over the 52-year period of analysis (2 years construction, 50-year project life), we roughly estimate the effect of accelerated completion to be one year at Cullinan Ranch, resulting in an increase in habitat value of about 5.4 Average Annualized Habitat Units (AAHUs) (Appendix A).
+The likely volume intended for disposal at Montezuma Wetlands is more significant, about 1.71 mcy, and the effect of accelerating completion of phase II there is estimated to increase habitat value by 17.9 AAHUs.
+This benefit would increase slightly if all 2.17 mcy of material went to Montezuma Wetlands.

-If all of the estimated 1.48 mcy of non-cover quality material were placed at Montezuma Wetlands phase II, and all of the estimated 0.19 mcy of cover quality material were placed at

-Cullinan Ranch, the restored tidal areas attributable to these volumes would total 157.1 ac, and the associated habitat value would total 138.2 AAHUs (Appendix A).
-Similar quantitative benefits would accrue if all 1.67 mcy were placed at Montezuma Wetlands.
-This habitat area and value benefit is greater than that lost in the 25 ac of subtidal habitat degraded due to dredging and subsequent maintenance.
-Although restored tidal wetland is not the same kind of habitat as the subtidal benthic which is impacted, the benefit associated with the project meets the resource category 4 mitigation goal assigned to subtidal benthic habitat to minimize loss of habitat value.
-We also believe that habitat creation in these placement sites (Cullinan Ranch and Montezuma Wetlands) or other similar restorations has value to the ecoregion.
+If all the estimated 1.71 mcy of non-cover quality material were placed at Montezuma Wetlands phase II, and the estimated 0.45 mcy of cover quality material were placed at Cullinan Ranch, the restored tidal areas attributable to these volumes is estimated total 192.6 ac, and the associated habitat value would total 169.4 AAHUs (Appendix A).
+Similar quantitative benefits would accrue if all 2.17 mcy were placed at Montezuma Wetlands (204.5 ac, 179.5 AAHUs).
+This habitat area and value benefit is greater than that lost in the 31.8 ac of subtidal habitat degraded due to dredging and subsequent maintenance.
+Although restored tidal wetland is not the same kind of habitat as the subtidal benthic which is to be impacted, the benefit associated with the project achieves our MP goal of no net loss.
+We also believe that habitat creation in these placement sites (Cullinan Ranch and Montezuma Wetlands) or other similar restorations has value to the San Francisco Estuary ecoregion.
 This finding is based on our best judgement of a comparison of the gains and losses, the range of species affected, and information on the likelihood of benefit.
-In its ranking of 40 sites based on a variety of likely benefits, the Corps ranked Montezuma Wetlands #1 and Cullinan Ranch #10, with Montezuma Wetlands highest based on the benefits to listed species, particularly fishes, in the entrapment zone (Corps 2011).
+In its ranking of 40 sites based on a variety of likely benefits, the Corps ranked Montezuma Wetlands #1 and Cullinan Ranch #10, with Montezuma Wetlands highest based on the benefits to listed species, particularly fishes, in the low-salinity zone (formerly, entrapment zone; Corps 2011).
 Cullinan Ranch will likely have the most benefits to listed marsh wildlife species not specifically recognized in Corps (2011).
-Further benefits are expected from the production and export of vascular plant and attached algae from restored marsh to bay waters, which we expect to enhance fishery resources over a broader area.
+Further benefits are expected from the production and export of vascular plant material and attached algae from restored marsh to bay waters, which we expect to enhance fishery resources over a broader area.